pajouheshgar/Pajouheshgar.github.io/Posts/Image_Similarity_Measure/Image_Similarity_Measure.md

-As you can see distances in FC2 space is meaningful and images which have lower distance are related from human point of view!
-(Images which have lower distance in primary space are related from pixels point of view!)
+As you can see distances in FC2 space is meaningful and images which have lower distance are related from the human point of view!
+(Images which have a lower distance in primary space are related from pixels point of view!)

 #### Assigning a Number to Similarity of Two Image:
-We see that distances in transformed space is meaningful.
-Now he we can assign a number in [0, 1] interval to each pair of images to show their similarity.
+We see that distances in transformed space are meaningful.
+Now we can assign a number in [0, 1] interval to each pair of images to show their similarity.
-(Zero regards to no similarity and One regards to the highest similarity)
+(Zero regards to no similarity and One regard to the highest similarity)

 The idea is to estimate the distribution of image distances in FC2 space.
 Our dataset contains about 14K image but I am using only 10% of the data to estimate